Glints TalentHub

 That is, unless your employee is a Singaporean or a Permanent Resident, he or she will need a work pass.
 This is true for all, whether you are hiring senior executives, mid-management professionals, or skilled specialists.

-How Much Money is Required for a Singapore Work Visa?
+How Much Does a Singapore Work Pass Cost for Employers?

 Types of Work Passes in Singapore